uchukwu/eqc-studies/entropy-optical-qc/docs/proposal.md

 ## Next Steps

-1. Kickoff workshop to align stakeholders on scope and deliverables.
+1. Kickoff workshop to align the core stakeholders—a quantum developer lead and a prospective quantum science collaborator—on scope and deliverables.
 2. Assign workstream leads for modeling, simulation, and benchmarking.
 3. Establish version-controlled workflows and continuous integration pipelines.
 4. Begin detailed derivations and prototype simulations per the research plan.